STAT545-UBC-hw-2018-19/hw04-shreeramsenthi/tidyr-exercise.md

 # Data Joining (Prompt #1)

-In this task, we want to build a dataset to compliment the `gapminder` set and consider different ways of joining these dataset...
+In this task, we want to build a dataset to compliment the `gapminder` set and consider different ways of joining these datasets...
 But that seems like a lot of effort for not much benefit.
 Instead, let's play with the `world.cities` dataset from the `maps` package.

 ```r